raspereza/HtoAA/README.md

 ```

-It accepts three input parameters: the probed pseudoscalar mass hypothesis (TString), and two boolean variables.
+It is steered with three input parameters: the probed pseudoscalar mass hypothesis (TString), and two boolean variables.
 First boolean (named Asimov) instructs code which type datacards should be produced.
 If parameter is set to true the background-only Asimov dataset is created, that is the data in each bin of distribution is replaced by background expectation.
 Otherwise real data are used to create datacards.
 It is advice to set this variable to true while analysis is kept blinded (we are not biasing ourselves by looking at data in the signal region).
 The second boolean, when set to true, instructs code to apply correlation mass correlation coefficients for the background model.
 Otherwise the masses of muon-track pairs in th background are assumed to be uncorrelated.
 The macro uses as inputs histograms in the RooT files produced by analysis
 macro analysis_macro_4tau.cpp.
 As background is estimated solely from data,
 to produce datacards one needs only data and signal RooT files: